webdevfstackeng/webdevfstackeng/README.md

 - 👋 Hi, I’m @webdevfstackeng
-- 👀 I’m interested in Web Design and Development
-- 🌱 I’m currently learning Web Fundamentals!
+- 🌱 I’m currently doing a degree in Software Development
-- 💞️ I’m looking forward to collaborate on web design and development
+- 💞️ I’m looking forward to collaborate on Software Development
 - 📫 You can reach me on: u175797830@byui.edu

 <!---